-According to the Food & Nutrition Magazine by the Academy of Nutrition and Dietetics…this golden spice is known to aid with digestion and liver function, help relieve arthritis pain, aid with heartburn, stomach ulcers, gallstones, inflammation and even may prevent some cancers.
+According to the Food & Nutrition Magazine by the Academy of Nutrition and Dietetics, turmeric is known to aid with digestion and liver function, help relieve arthritis pain, aid with heartburn, stomach ulcers, gallstones, inflammation and even may prevent some cancers.

 Turmeric milk is not only good for you but its delicious too.
 The bold, warm, and earthy flavors win me over every time.
 I hope you like it too!

 Like I said, you can play around with the spices in this turmeric golden milk to find what you like best, but for this particular recipe I used:

 - Unsweetened almond milk (or milk of choice)

 - Cinnamon stick

 - Ground cinnamon